-Fortunately there’s lots of ways you can help you child prepare for starting school that will combat nerves and anxiety … for both of you.
+Fortunately, there’s lots of ways you can help your child prepare for starting school that will combat nerves and anxiety … for both of you.
 With some time and plenty of preparation and practice, the two of you can help keep the nerves at bay and focus on all the exciting things that are coming.

 1. Talk about it

-Spend time talking with your child about the first day of school and explore how they might be feeling .
+Spend time talking with your child about the first day of school and explore how they might be feeling.
 If you sense that your child is worried, unpack this a little and encourage him to share.
 You might also bring up the topic of school whenever something reminds you of it.
-For example, when you’re reading books together at bedtime you can tell your child that school will help them learn to read.
+For example, when you’re reading books together at bedtime, you can tell your child that school will help him learn to read.

 2. Normalise the nerves

-It’s important to emphasise how normal it is to feel nervous about the first day of school, and that every other kids is feeling the same way.
-The last thing you want is for your kid to feel ashamed about how he’s feeling.
-You could also share about your own experiences of starting school, which will help your child grasp that even mum felt worried on her first day.
+It’s important to emphasise how normal it is to feel nervous about the first day of school, and that every other kid is feeling the exact same way.
+The last thing you want is for your kid to feel ashamed of how he’s feeling.
+You could also share your own experiences of starting school, which will help your child grasp that even Mum felt worried on her first day.

 3. Practice, practice, practice

 Spend as much time as you can practicing for the big day.
-Try on the uniform and practice putting on and taking off shoes and socks.
-Give our child a packed lunch to practice with at home, so he can get used to any tricky lunch box fasteners and drink bottle lids.
-Dealing with a big bulky school bag can also be hard at first, so be sure to let your child practice wearing it and practicing with zippers.
+Try on the uniform and practise putting on and taking off shoes and socks.
+Give your child a packed lunch to practice with at home, so he can get used to any tricky lunch box fasteners and drink bottle lids.
+Dealing with a big bulky school bag can also be hard at first, so be sure to let your child practice wearing it and using with zippers.

 4. Read together

 Books are great for exploring topics and normalising new experiences.
-Find a great book about starting school and read it regularly with your child, pointing out interesting pictures and discussing more about what you see.
-For example, if the child in the book is playing at lunch time, ask your child what they’d like to do during playtime at school.
+Find a great book about starting school and read it regularly with your child, pointing out interesting pictures and discussing what you see.
+For example, if the child in the book is playing at lunchtime, ask your child what he’d like to do during playtime at school.

 5. Discuss ‘what if’ scenarios

-If your child is nervous about particular scenarios, go through them together and talk about what they should do if that scene arises.
-For example, if they’re worried about having a toilet accident, discuss what they should do and point out the place in their school bag where there’ll be a spare pair of underpants.
+If your child is nervous about particular scenarios, go through them together and talk about what he should do if that scene arises.
+For example, if he’s worried about having a toilet accident, discuss what he should do and point out the place in his school bag where there’ll be a spare pair of underpants.

-6. Get them involved in the school shop
+6. Get him involved in the school shop

-Ask your child to help with school shopping so they can be involved in the preparations for the first day.
-For example, they could choose a drink bottle and lunchbox set, or help you put labels on his things.
-You could also talk about what they’d like to eat for lunch and snacks while they’re at school.
+Ask your child to help with school shopping so he can be involved in the preparations for the first day.
+For example, he could choose a drink bottle and lunchbox set, or help you put labels on his things.
+You could also talk about what he’d like to eat for lunch and snacks while he’s at school.